Home Security Tips Security Cameras Security Systems

 Identifying Hacks

-There’s no known customized alert notification for these attacks.
-But you can take precautions, one of which is installing a security camera mobile app, such as Alarm.com.
 This provides an event log history of your system’s activity.
 Signs, such as unauthorized or unusual actions, could signify a system hack.

-How Are Cameras Hacked?
+How Are Security Cameras Hacked?

 Credential Stuffing

-Hackers collect exposed login information from data breaches.
-For example, let’s say you use the same—or similar—user name/password combination on multiple websites.
 Utilizing software programs, hackers can stuff or cross-reference those same credentials into a login page of an online shopping or dating website you frequently use, unlocking these and other accounts sharing those combos.

 Credential Cracking

 Similar to credential stuffing, this occurs through leaked or commonly used login information.
-Think of a password such as ABC123.
+Think of a password such as “ABC123.”
 Hacker software exposes this through brute forcing or mutating values.

 Credential cracking can be curbed by setting your system to lock up after several failed login attempts.
-However, this will only work if the hacker makes multiple tries to break your user name/password combination.
+However, this will only work if the hacker makes multiple tries to break your username/password combination.

 Types of Attacks